floriandejonckheere/kozo/docs/quickstart.md

 ## Installation

-Please make sure your operating system has Ruby 3.0 or later installed.
+Make sure your operating system has Ruby 3.0 or later installed.

-Install the application using your operating system's package manager, or using [RubyGems](https://www.rubygems.org)`:
+Install the application using your operating system's package manager, or using [RubyGems](https://www.rubygems.org):

 ```sh
 $ gem install kozo